TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-cloud-hr-provisioning-quarantine-issues.md

 ## **Recommended Steps**

-**Workday to AD User Provisioning goes into quarantine state and no users are created in AD** You are observing that the Workday to AD User Provisioning job has gone into quarantine state and the audit logs show export failure events with the error message: *Error: OperationsError-SvcErr: An operation error occurred.
+**Workday to AD User Provisioning goes into quarantine state and no users are created in AD**

+The Workday to AD User Provisioning job has gone into quarantine state and the audit logs show export failure events with the error message "Error: OperationsError-SvcErr: An operation error occurred.
 No superior reference has been configured for the directory service.
-The directory service is therefore unable to issue referrals to objects outside this forest.*

-*Probable Cause*
-This error usually shows up if the Active Directory Container OU is not set correctly or if there are issues with the *Expression Mapping* used for *parentDistinguishedName*.
+The directory service is therefore unable to issue referrals to objects outside this forest."
+This error usually shows up if the Active Directory Container OU is not set correctly or if there are issues with the **Expression Mapping** used for **parentDistinguishedName**.

-*Suggested resolution steps*
-Check the *Default OU for New Users* parameter for typos.
+Check the **Default OU for New Users** parameter for typos.
 Ensure that the OU specified already exists in your AD.
-If you are using *parentDistinguishedName* in the attribute mapping ensure that it always evaluates to a known container within the AD domain.
-Check the *Export event* in the audit logs to see the generated value.
+If you are using **parentDistinguishedName** in the attribute mapping ensure that it always evaluates to a known container within the AD domain.
+Check the **Export event** in the audit logs to see the generated value.

 ## **Recommended Documents**